zhullyb/monyhar/monyhar/docs/user_data_storage.md

 ## Version Downgrade Processing

-In cases where Chromium is run against a `User Data` directory written by a newer version, the browser may run to the extent possible with the following
+In cases where Monyhar is run against a `User Data` directory written by a newer version, the browser may run to the extent possible with the following
 behaviors: